 - Set a ticket price

-Among your selection criteria, easy access by public transport or car is key.
-Your guests need to be able to come to your event and go home safe.
+High on your selection criteria should be easy access to your venue by public transport or car.
+Your guests need to be able to come and go to your event safely.

 You should also consider getting the following information about the venue: